-Stump Lake Park Village History
+Stump Lake Village History

 The Nelson County Historical Society was organized in 1994 and leased the present site from Nelson County Park.
-The society is dependent upon the sale of memberships, contributions and fund raising events to finance improvements and maintenance.
+The Society is dependent upon the sale of memberships, contributions and fundraising events to finance improvements and maintenance.
 The organization is a tax-exempt non-profit corporation and donations are tax deductible for income tax purposes.

-We have great “stuff” too!
-From steam engines to hand pulled fire equipment.
-Each of our buildings is full of authentic and interesting items, more is under construction.There are tours every Sunday and at other times by arrangement.
+We have great “stuff” too; from steam engines to hand pulled fire equipment to household items from years gone by.
+Each of our buildings is full of authentic and interesting items, and our inventory and displays are always changing!
+We have an exceptionally nice Veteran’s Room and display.There are tours every Sunday (June Through Labor Day) and at other times by arrangement.
 A paved walking trail, made possible by a grant, makes getting around the Village a pleasure.
 Most buildings are handicapped accessible.

-• Pioneer Village Tours
+• Stump Lake Village Historical Tours

-• Craft Show
+• Indoor Craft Show

 • Live Pioneer Demos